 Children are affected no matter what: Children sense changes around them before they often know what is happening.
 Regardless of what you tell children and what they may know, they are affected by what's happening in their environment, even if they don't show you or tell you their thoughts.
 For example, there may be health care staff who come and go from the house - what do the children think of that, what do they know already, what misconceptions might they have?
 Children see your concern and watch frequent visits to hospitals and doctors.
-They follow family conferences and hear the phone ring.
+They follow family conferences and hear the phone ring or see a glimpse of a text message.
 Children watch and listen to what is happening around them.